 The Stock Market and Interest Rates-Caribbean Value Investor

 Whether an individual considers himself a long-term investor or a short-term day trader, he/she is typically putting money into stocks with the overarching goal of seeing that money grow.
 One can experience actual pain from seeing his/her portfolio decline significantly regardless of whether that loss is realised or unrealised.
 It therefore makes sense for us to understand one of the key external market factors that could put a serious damper on the value of our stocks, interest rates.
 Based on the last two months of policy rate decisions, it is safe to say that we are at the end of the rising interest rate environment.
 Given that context, and more importantly, the history of the last ten (10) years, I thought it would be useful to introduce you, the aspiring value investor, to the relationship between interest rates and the stock market.
-Having participated in the market over the last ten years, I think I can add a useful perspective although I will illustrate the relationship using data from the Jamaica Stock Exchange and the Bank of Jamaica from 2013 to 2024.
+Having participated in the market over the last ten years, I think I can add a useful perspective.
+Nevertheless, I will illustrate the relationship using data from the Jamaica Stock Exchange and the Bank of Jamaica from 2013 to 2024.
 So let’s discuss the stock market and interest rates.

 Why is there a relationship between the stock market and interest rates?